If you’re wondering, “How do I figure out how much money I take home in Indiana?” we’ve got you covered.

 Notable increases can be seen from 2013 to 2017, which may reflect the recovery from the 2008 financial crisis.
 After 2017, the rate of increase slowed down, suggesting a leveling off in income growth.

-While the median income is increasing, it’s important to note that income disparities exist.
+While the median income is increasing, income disparities still exist.
 This data represents the median, meaning that half of the households earn less than the reported figure, and half earn more.

 Tips for Maximizing Your Paycheck